stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ---
 # Connecting a Haskell Backend to a PureScript Frontend
 ## Introduction
-At Stack Builders we are working on a full-stack app with CollegeVine https://www.collegevine.com/ using Functional Languages.
+At Stack Builders we are working on a full-stack app with [CollegeVine](https://www.collegevine.com/) using Functional Languages.
 We have a Haskell backend written in Servant that manipulates the database and offers some endpoints to a PureScript frontend, that does all the React-like magic to show a really nice interface on the user's browser.
-It's great because we have advanced types, purity and all the awesome benefits that offers the Functional world.
+It's great because we have advanced types, purity and all the awesome benefits that offers the Functional World.
 But not everything is perfect.

 ### Motivation